heutelbeck/sapl-policy-engine/sapl-extensions-api/README.md

 ## Custom Function Library

 By developing a custom function library, a PDP can be extended to interpret policies making use of these functions.
-An example for a custom function library can be found in the `sapl-geo` module.
-There, a number of functions are implemented enabling the processing of GEO JSON Objects.
-So for example a function can test, if a point is contained within a polygon using geographic coordinate system to implement features like geo-fencing.
-Whenever an application domain makes repeated use of specific JSON schemes and its semantics require some domain specific processing for the reasoning within SAPL policies, implementing a custom function library can be useful and significantly improve readability, maintainability and expressiveness of the policies.
+An example of a custom function library can be found in the `sapl-geo` module.
+There, a number of functions are implemented, enabling the processing of GEO JSON Objects.
+So, for example, a function can test if a point is contained within a polygon using a geographic coordinate system to implement features like geo-fencing.
+Whenever an application domain makes repeated use of specific JSON schemes and its semantics require some domain-specific processing for the reasoning within SAPL policies, implementing a custom function library can be helpful and significantly improve the readability, maintainability, and expressiveness of the policies.

-Each function library is a Java class and has to define a namespace in which its functions resides.
-This is similar to Java packages, and analogous functions can be imported in SAPL policies to provide shorthand access.
+Each function library is a Java class and has to define a namespace in which its functions reside.
+This behavior is similar to Java packages, and analogous functions can be imported into SAPL policies to provide shorthand access.
 Methods of the class can be exposed as SAPL functions.

 A function library class must be annotated with `@FunctionLibrary`.
 This annotation takes two optional string parameters. `name` defines the namespace and `description` contains a textual description of the function library.
 This description is used for automatically generating documentation for users of a PDP application with a graphical user interface.
 If the parameter `name` is not set, the namespace will be derived from the Java package and class name.